 GraphicRiver is a great option if you prefer to pay as you go, and choose a single PowerPoint presentation template each time you need to create a new presentation.

-Now, let's look at 10 key steps in preparing a presentation, covering everything from topic selection to delivering your presentation:
+Now, let's look at some of the key steps in preparing a presentation, covering everything from topic selection to delivery, so you understand how to develop a presentation :

 1. Choose the Right Topic